Jukebox History 1934-1951

 use of 78rpm vs. 45rpm format in jukeboxes it is rather interesting to note the

-also hillbilly juke-joints, while the people with money used the 45rpm
+neighborhoods and also hillbilly juke-joints, while the people with money used

-jukeboxes.
-One will notice that many R&B and C&W records were still
+the 45rpm jukeboxes.
+One will notice that many R&B and C&W records were

 At this point, it is reasonable to mention that the